MicrosoftDocs/quantum-docs-pr/articles/language/type-model.md

 A Q# file may define a new named type containing a single value of any legal type.
 For any tuple type `T`, we can declare a new user-defined type that is a subtype of `T` with the `newtype` statement.
-In the @"microsoft.quantum.canon" namespace, for instance, complex numbers are defined as a user-defined type:
+In the @"microsoft.quantum.math" namespace, for instance, complex numbers are defined as a user-defined type:

 ```qsharp
 newtype Complex = (Double, Double);